eshsrobotics/2022bot/README.md

    topspin, which is typical for flywheel-based shooters.

    In response, we added a second, rear flywheel to the design on 2022-01-19 to reduce the topspin of the ball.
-To simplify the resulting equations, the top flywheel's speed is defined solely by the bottom flywheel's speed, making it a **dependent variable**.

 #### Shooting algorithm ####

-- **Independent variables.**  There is one under consideration and a few others that we are ignoring:
+- **Independent variables (inputs).**  There is one under consideration and a few others that we are ignoring:

     1. **Distance (d):** The diagonal distance from the Limelight camera to the center of the vision target.
 The units don't actually matter.